Get insider access

 0.73 dB

-The Logitech G535 have passable frequency response consistency.
+The Logitech G535 have alright frequency response consistency.
 Their audio delivery depends on the fit, seal, and positioning of the headphones on your head.
-If you have thick hair or glasses, you may notice a small drop in bass as these features can break the ear cups' seal.
+If you have thick hair or wear glasses that prevent you from forming a good seal with the headphones, you may notice a small drop in bass.
+Similarly, these headphones can sound harsh in the upper mid-range if you don't spend time ensuring a good fit with each wear.

 Sound